alisamirali/movix-app/README.md

 # Movix

-Movix is a movie database application with front-end technologies like React, Redux, and SCSS.
+Movix is a movie database application with front-end technologies like React, Redux, and SASS.

 ### Getting Started